allie-walker/Natural-product-function/README.md

 Instructions for command line tool: requirements.txt contains all required packages for the command line tool.

-To run the command line tool enter:
+To run the command line tool enter (you may need to use chmod to make the python script executable first):

-python cluster_function_prediction.py "filename of antismash cluster gbk file" "filename of rgi txt file"
+./cluster_function_prediction.py "filename of antismash cluster gbk file" "filename of rgi txt file"

 optional arguments include: